 Allied has one (1) patent in the U.S. related to systems and methods for latency in networked competitive multiplayer gaming that was issued by the UPSTO in July 2020.
-In addition to the patent, Allied's intellectual property portfolio includes the following: (i) approximately sixty (60) registered domain names, (ii) an exclusive worldwide (excluding the PRC) casual gaming software license, and (iii) approximately twenty-five (25) trademarks, including, but not limited to, "Allied" - which has been filed in the U.S., "Allied" - which bold mark has been filed in China and Europe; the "Allied" logos - which have been filed in the U.S. and Europe; the "Allied Member Property Network" logo - which has been filed in the U.S., China, and Europe; the "Big Betty" logos - which have been registered in Europe; "Esports Superstars" logo - which has been filed in the U.S.; "Legend Series" logo - which has been filed in the U.S. and Europe; the "Allied" emblem - which has been filed in China and Europe, and "Glory Road" - which has been filed in the U.S. Allied updates its intellectual property portfolio from time to time as appropriate.
+In addition to the patent, Allied's intellectual property portfolio includes the following: (i) approximately sixty (60) registered domain names, (ii) an exclusive worldwide (excluding the PRC) casual gaming software license, and (iii) approximately twenty-five (25) trademarks, including, but not limited to, "Allied" - which has been filed in the U.S., "Allied" - which bold mark has been filed in China and Europe; the "Allied" logos - which have been filed in the U.S. and Europe; the "Allied Member Property Network" logo - which has been filed in the U.S., China, and Europe; the "Big Betty" logos - which have been registered in Europe; "Esports Superstars" logo - which has been filed in the U.S.; "Legend Series" logo - which has been filed in the U.S. and Europe; the "Allied" emblem - which has been filed in the U.S. Allied updates its intellectual property portfolio from time to time as appropriate.